iscc/iscc-specs/docs/specification.md

 Auto-generated Meta-IDs components are **expected** to miss some intended collisions.
 An application should check for such **missed intended component collisions** before registering a new Meta-ID with the *canonical registry* of ISCCs by conducting a similarity search and asking for user feedback.

 But what about **unintended component collisions**?
 Such collisions might happen because two *different intangible creations* have very similar or even identical metadata.
 But they might also happen simply by chance.
 With 2^56 possibile Meta-ID components the probability of random collisions rises in an S-cuved shape with the number of deployed ISCCs (see: [Hash Collision Probabilities](http://preshing.com/20110504/hash-collision-probabilities/)).
 We should keep in mind that, the Meta-ID component is only one part of a fully qualified ISCC Code.
-Sporadic unintended collisions of the Meta-ID component are generally deemed as **acceptable and expected**.
+Unintended collisions of the Meta-ID component are generally deemed as **acceptable and expected**.

 If for any reason an application wants to avoid unintended collisions with pre-existing Meta-ID components it may utilze the `extra`-field.
 An application must first generate a Meta-ID without asking the user for input to the `extra`-field and then first check for collisions with the *canonical registry* of ISCCs.
 After it finds a collision with a pre-existing Meta-ID it may display the metadata of the colliding entry and interact with the user to determine if it indeed is an unintended collision.
 Only if the user indicates an unintended collision, may the application ask for a disambiguation that is than added as an ammendment to the metadata via the `extra`-field to create a different Meta-ID component.
 The application may repeat the pre-existence check until it finds no collision or a user intended collision.
 The application must not supply autogenerated input to the `extra`-field.